Cookies on this website

 Joshua (Yifan) Li

-I am a 1st year DPhil student in the Toepfer Group in the Division of Cardiovascular Medicine, generously supported by the Keith Murray Graduate Scholarship and the Oppenheimer Memorial Trust Scholarship.
+I am a final year DPhil student in the Toepfer/Watkins Group in the Division of Cardiovascular Medicine, generously supported by the Keith Murray Graduate Scholarship and the Oppenheimer Memorial Trust (OMT) Scholarship.

-I grew up in Johannesburg, South Africa and completed my Intercalated MBChB/BMedSci(Hons) degree at the University of Cape Town in 2018, graduating with First Class Honours.
-I finished my 2-year medical internship at Worcester Hospital and my year of public service in general surgery at Mahikeng Provincial Hospital, South Africa.
-I subsequently worked as an emergency medicine registrar in Dublin for 9 months prior to commencing my DPhil in Lincoln College, Oxford.
+I grew up in Johannesburg, South Africa and completed my Intercalated MBChB/BMedSci(Hons) degree at the University of Cape Town (UCT) in 2018, graduating with First Class Honours.
+My Honours project was supervised by Associate Professor Ursula Rohlwink and Professor Anthony Figaji of UCT, where I investigated the role of matrix metalloproteinases in paediatric tuberculous meningitis.
+After graduation, I finished my 2-year medical internship at Worcester Hospital and my year of public service in General Surgery at Mahikeng Provincial Hospital, South Africa.
+I subsequently worked as an Emergency Medicine Registrar in Dublin for 9 months prior to commencing my DPhil in Lincoln College, Oxford.
+I hold full registrations in the GMC and HPCSA, as well as other postgraduate medical certifications.